PSR J1946+2052: Pulsar

 The pulsar is the only electromagnetically detectable component of the PSR J1946+2052 system.
-It pulsates in radio wavelengths 59 times per second, corresponding to a rotation period of 17 milliseconds.
+It pulsates in radio wavelengths 59 times per second, corresponding to a rotation period of 16.96 milliseconds.
 Due to the generation of electromagnetic radiation by its rotating magnetic field, the pulsar is gradually losing rotational kinetic energy at a spin-down luminosity of 7.5×10^33 ergs per second (7.5×10^26 W or 2.0 solar luminosity) and its rotation period is increasing at a rate of 9±2×10^-19 seconds per second.
 This is a relatively low spin-down rate for a neutron star, which suggests the pulsar must have a weakened surface magnetic field strength of 4e9 G. This weakened magnetic field is thought to be the result of the pulsar having accreted matter from a past companion star, which accumulated onto the pulsar's surface and buried its original surface magnetic field.
-For this process to occur, the pulsar must be the first-born stellar remnant of the PSR J1946+2052 system.
+This indicates that the pulsar is the first-born stellar remnant of the PSR J1946+2052 system.
 The pulsar is estimated to have a characteristic age of 290 million years, assuming it only experienced constant spin-down to its present rotation period.
 However, this is likely not accurate to pulsar's true age because it underwent rotational spin-up through accretion in the past.